yarisvt/tyk-docs/tyk-docs/content/getting-started/using-oas-definitions/mock-response.md

 ### Introduction

-The mock response middleware allows you to return mock responses for an API endpoint without requiring an upstream service.
+The mock response middleware allows you to configure Tyk to return a response for an API endpoint without requiring an upstream service.
 This can be useful when creating a new API or making a development API available to an external team.

-Tyk has mock response middleware before we implemented OAS.
-However, the previous one wasn’t respecting any authentication or any other middleware configured for the endpoint.
-The new mock response has extended OAS capabilities that respect authentication and other middleware.
-In this new implementation, there are two ways of adding a mock response to an endpoint.
+Tyk Classic APIs can be configured with a basic [mock response middleware]({{< ref "/advanced-configuration/transform-traffic/endpoint-designer#mock-response" >}}).
+Tyk OAS APIs can be configured with a much more flexible mock response which has extended capabilities that respect authentication and other middleware configured for the endpoint.

+There are two methods by which you can add a mock response to an endpoint:
+ - manual configuration of the mock response middleware
+ - automatic configuration from the OAS description of the API

-### Using the basic mock response
+### Manual configuration of mock response middleware

-The basic mock response is the way of defining a response inside the operations section of an OAS API definition and setting response components code, body, and headers.
-See the following example:
+The mock response middleware can be added to the `operations` section of your Tyk OAS API Definition.
+You can configure the HTTP status code, headers and body/payload that will be returned in response to a request to the endpoint.

+For example:

 ```.json
 "operations": {